 Thank you, Thom, for the inspiration.

-Freddie is the children's host at The Grand SandCastle Resort and Spa, a story for the cousins at their Thanksgiving 2016 family gathering.
+Freddie is the children's host at The Grand SandCastle Resort and Spa, my story for the cousins at their Thanksgiving 2016 family gathering.

-"Freddie at The Grand" is the fourth in my Family Reunion stories in which each cousin, and often other family members, have parts to contribute.
+"Freddie at The Grand" is the fourth in my Family Reunion stories in which each cousin and other family members have parts to contribute.